 I was the only one with a scooter.
 Everyone else had a two-wheeler bicycle, and there was me kicking along with my scooter.
 They all got to sit on a bike seat while I had to stand on the scooter.
 I rarely rode my scooter.

-Below, we have a great range of the best scooter helmets for toddlers, all of which are CPSC certified.
+Below, you will find the best toddler helmet for scooter, all of which are CPSC certified.
 The good news is that as bicycle and scooter certification is the same, then all of the scooter helmets below are also the best bike helmets for toddlers too!

 Toddler Scooter Helmet Comparison Table